 - Can you show me a sample report?
 Because we believe in the customer having as much information as possible, we post sample inspection reports on our website.
 Our detailed reports highlight any defects with the house along with helpful photos and videos.
 In addition, our reports also include an interactive Create Request List (CRL) tool, which enables you to create a list of repairs you want for the home.
 You can also share it with your realtor

 - Will any areas not be included, and what is the condition of those areas?
-In colder areas, for example, outside surfaces such as the patio, deck, roof or driveway cannot be inspected if they are covered with ice or snow.
+During colder weather, outside surfaces such as the patio, deck, roof or driveway cannot be inspected if they are covered with ice or snow.
 In addition to the structural, plumbing, mechanical and electrical systems, we look at the exteriors, the roof system, attics, and fireplaces along with the ventilation and insulation in the home.

 - How long after inspection do I get the report?
 At Ace Home Inspections, we make it a priority to get reports to our clients in a timely fashion.
 We know how important this is because many contracts include an inspection deadline.
 Using HomeGauge Software, our reports are available to clients within 24 hours after the inspection from any computer or mobile device.

 Home Inspector Near Me

 We offer residential inspections for single-family and multi-family homes in Brooklyn, the Bronx, Staten Island, and nearby boroughs in New York City.
 For this reason, we follow New York State’s Standards of Practice and Code of Ethics.
 Call Ace Home Inspections if you need a qualified home inspector or a licensed mold assessor near you in New York City.